NYU Health Care Coverage

 Full-time employees make contributions for health care coverage through convenient payroll deductions.

-Each fall, during the designated Open Enrollment Period, you will have an opportunity to make changes to your health care coverage and add or drop dependents.
-Changes made during Open Enrollment become effective on January 1 of the following year.
+Each fall, during the designated Annual Enrollment Period, you will have an opportunity to make changes to your health care coverage and add or drop dependents.
+Changes made during Annual Enrollment become effective on January 1 of the following year.

 Changes remain in effect for the entire year, unless you experience a qualifying life event that permits you to change your coverage.